-As Program Manager at ROI Community, Emily is responsible for evaluation and learning.
+As Program Officer at ROI Community, Emily is responsible for evaluation and learning.
 In her role, she collects, analyzes and reports on data that informs ROI’s work.

 Emily Bernstein made aliyah to Israel from Florida.
 Growing up in Florida's Reform Jewish community, where her interfaith family was welcomed, she developed a passion for Judaism and religious diversity.
 After making aliyah, she pursued a master's degree at Hebrew University in conflict research.